vskarleas/INF203-Project/compte-rendu.md

 ![cow representation](image/compte-rendu/1651599767399.png)

 *crazy cow*: On the project is mentioned to leave our imagination free and create a script.
 We decided to create a feedback program for a website.
 The cow poses several questions to the user after he is automatically redirected on the website, saves the responses (0 to 5) and according to level of satisfaction, it may ask for further feedback.
-Last but not least, before it terminates the feedback survey, the program prints a dynamic message according to user’s overall review.
+Last but not least, before it terminates the feedback survey, the program prints a dynamic message according to user’s overall review

 **Phase 2 (C)**

 The general idea was to code the simple functions of the cowsay project that we used on the first Phase of this project.
 This phase is extending even further by implementing the design of an Automate in the workflow of small video game with the cow where the user needs to feed it according to cow's health.
 Before that, there are several tasks that need to be performed.
 More specifically:

 1. Create a function that will print the cow onto the terminal
 2. Add some more functionality on the cow by giving the ability to have modifiable eyes.
 In that case several tests need to be done.
 3. Let our imagination to make something intresting.
 We decided to take inspiration from some ASCII art examples.
 So we designed a program which take as argument a number between 1 and 9 and then it counts down starting from the given time.
-Every second appears on the screen to corresponding second ont he cown-down time with an ASCII representation.
+Every second appears on the screen to corresponding second on the cown-down time with an ASCII representation.
 When the time is up, our cow appears that says "Coucou!
 Hello world!".
 4. The idea to create an animated cow by using the given functions void update() and gotoxy(x,y).
-5. The program needs to read from a file its content (the file's name is given as an aurgument) and the cow needs to print caracter par caracter the correspondinf caracter on its mouth and then save it on the text's bubble above the cow.
+5. The program needs to read from a file its content (the file's name is given as an aurgument) and the cow needs to print caracter par caracter the corresponding caracter on its mouth and then save it on the text's bubble above the cow.

 ## Procedure